sochoa/lizmon/README.md

 # Features

 * Improve logging across the two components.
+* Break receiver and summarization into two different services.
+* Add API endpoint for reporting a distinct list of hosts that have reported data.
+* Implement data expiration.
 * Change transport from HTTP => UDP + ZeroMQ, because metrics shouldn't have that much overhead.
+* Implement trust via certificate chains so that only trusted sources can request and use token-based authorization which can then be used to submit metrics.

+# Deployment Improvements

+* Implement WSGI compliance and run behind Nginx
 * Dockerize all the things.
-* Implement trust via certificate chains so that only trusted sources can request and use token-based authorization which can then be used to submit metrics.
+* Implement autoscaling group with terraform on AWS to build this thing out.